Gourviii/Hospital-emergency-room-dahsboard/README.md

 Slicers / Filters :

-1. Month Slicer — Filter data by individual months (Jan–Dec)
+1. Month Slicer : Filter data by individual months (Jan–Dec)
-2. Year Slicer — Switch between years (2023, 2024, 2025) for trend comparison
+2. Year Slicer : Switch between years (2023, 2024, 2025) for trend comparison

 Key Insights :

-1. Gender Distribution is nearly balanced — 51% Female, 49% Male — suggesting no significant gender-based triage skew.
+1. Gender Distribution is nearly balanced — 51% Female, 49% Male (suggesting no significant gender-based difference).
 2. 38% of patients experienced delays, pointing to potential operational gaps in triage or staffing during peak hours.
 3. Middle-aged patients (30–59) represent the highest visit frequency, which can inform staffing and resource planning.
 4. 52% of patients were not admitted, indicating a high proportion of non-critical or walk-in cases.